Scrutinizing My Body Takes All My Time

 Too often self-worth is based on unattainable body ideals.
 And with body image so closely tied to self-esteem, girls and women can end up pretty dissatisfied with themselves.

 It wasn’t always so.
 There has been a dramatic increase in poor body image among women since the mid-20th century.
 Back then, a woman’s sense of self had revolved more around her talents, abilities and contributions.
 It was more about who she was than what she looked like.
 Maybe by shifting focus to who we really are we could more easily emerge out of ridiculous and superficial body consciousness.

-Posted on March 5, 2012, in body image, feminism, gender, objectification, psychology, sexism, women and tagged body image, culture, feminism, gender, objectification, psychology, sexism, women.
+Posted on September 11, 2013, in body image, feminism, objectification, psychology, sexism, women and tagged body image, feminism, objectification, psychology, sexism, women.
 Bookmark the permalink.
-39 Comments.
+36 Comments.